Loading image

 Explanation: In this example, we're dispatching theProcessTask job to a queue named 'high', indicating that this task has a high priority.
 Laravel allows you to create multiple queues, each with its own set of workers, enabling you to prioritize tasks based on their importance.

-Real-World Scenario: Assume you have critical tasks that require immediate attention, such as processing urgent user requests, sending time-sensitive notifications, or managing real-time updates.
+Real-world scenario: Assume you have critical tasks that require immediate attention, such as processing urgent user requests, sending time-sensitive notifications, or managing real-time updates.
 By moving these tasks to a high-priority queue, you ensure that they are completed quickly, resulting in a responsive and efficient system.

 Default Priority Task: